agileware/au.com.agileware.civiquickbooks/README.md

    information about those none-pushed items will be noted down as `customer memo` field.
 The `id` of the problematic financial type and its `acctg code` will be listed.
 In that case, you need to manually fix the invoice manually.

+# Funding for this CiviCRM extension

+Development and support for this Extension is funded solely by Agileware and CiviCRM community contributions.
+Agileware does not receive any funding at all for this Extension from the CiviCRM Partner program or CiviCRM LLC.
+Agileware welcome any funding to help continue paying Agileware staff to continue contributing to the CiviCRM community and Extensions.

+[:heart: Donate to Agileware](https://www.paypal.me/agileware) to tell us how much you appreciate Agileware's CiviCRM open source work and community contributions.

 # About the Authors